aalto-ics-kepaco/retention_order_prediction/data/processed/README.md

 - INCHIKEY: InChI-key of the molecular structure from the ```Impact``` dataset.
 Internally used as identifier for the spectra.

 Csv-file with "inchi", "fp1", "fp2", ... columns.
-The "inchi" identifies each
+The "inchi" identifies each molecular candidate.

+### ```candidates/scoring/maccs_count/scoring=ML_spec=CCMSLIB_id=INCHIKEY.csv```

+Csv-file with two columns: "id1" and "score". "id1" referes here to the InChI of each molecular structure and "score" to the MS/MS-based IOKR score.

 ## References